sustainability

 Leave no trace: Keep Laneway Festival sites clean by picking up after yourself.
 Dispose of rubbish and recyclables properly, even when not near designated bins.

 Add climate and nature repair to your ticket: Restore local Australian native forest to create habitat for wildlife with Reforest.
-When you purchase a ticket to Laneway Festival, you can also choose to plant a tree or restore a m2 of native forest at Widgewah Conservation Sanctuary, Victoria for a tangible, personalised impact on climate, nature and communities.
-As part of a breeding and recovery program for the Southern Brush-tailed Rock Wallaby, the project will help create a habitat aimed at bringing this vulnerable species back from the brink of extinction.
-For more details on the Widgewah Conservation Sanctuary project visit Reforest.
+When you purchase a ticket to Laneway Festival, you can also choose to plant a tree or restore 1 m2 of native forest at Hidden Vale Koala Habitat in South-East Queensland for a tangible, personalised impact on climate, nature and communities.
+The Hidden Vale Koala Habitat project restores degraded land into native forest to support koala populations.
+It improves biodiversity, captures carbon, and connects fragmented habitats using innovative drone planting and long-term conservation.
+Hidden Vale has an incredible biodiversity story, as well as removing CO₂ from the atmosphere and improving the land and water quality on the property.
+For more details on the project visit Reforest.

 Laneway Festival will lead the way by taking action on climate, raising resilience and creating a new standard for sustainable live performance.